Sociology Course Description(s)

 This course is an overview of the criminal justice system in the United States and covers four major content areas: the nature of crime and laws; policing and law enforcement; courts and adjudication; and corrections.
 (See CRIM1500.)

-An introduction to the sociological perspective and to basic theories and procedures for studying society, with an emphasis on understanding the fundamental nature of social relationships, structures, and processes.
+An introduction to the sociological perspective and the basic theories and procedures for studying society, with an emphasis on understanding the fundamental nature of social relationships, structures, and processes.
+(See CLTA1550.)

 SOGY2250 Issues of Developing Nations I (3)

 A course designed to guide students in the study of under or lesser developed nations.
 Recognizing the issues are complex, the course covers the interrelatedness of political, cultural, and economic development as well as the influences of religion, conflicts, and special populations.
 The course is interdisciplinary in nature.
 (See: CLTA2250) Offered: Alternate years.

 An examination of the origin, development, and attempted solutions of some of the major problems confronting contemporary society.
 Sociological and Christian perspectives are utilized in analyzing and responding to problems of focus.
 Offered: Alternate years.

 SOGY3180 Race, Class and Gender (3)

 A study of the contemporary diversity of society with a focus on inter-group relations (e.g., assimilation, conflict, and pluralism).
 Emphasis is placed on gaining an understanding of the multicultural nature of American society in comparison with other societies and on formulating a viable response.
 Recommended: SOGY1550 or SOGY2430.
 Offered: Alternate years.
 Fulfills a General Education Level II Cross Cultural Experience if taken with SOGY3180CC Intercultural Lab 2.
 (See CLTA3180) Prerequisites: Junior Standing, or instructor's approval

 SOGY3200 Juvenile Justice (3)